jerrytnutt/Quora-clone/README.md

 # Features
 - Firebase on the backend to store users and site information
-- User can post, answer and ask questions on any topic.
+- Users can ask, answer and vote on questions.
 # Live Demo
 View [Live Demo](https://jerrytnutt.github.io/Quora-clone/)

-# Preview